CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

 $ npm install --save axios
 ```

-You will need to restart your `ember serve` to get the package loaded.
+You will need to stop and rerun `yarn start` to get the package loaded.

 Update `src/ui/components/my-component/child-component/component.js` to use an ES6 class: